Kit Products

 For Independent Kits, the inventory quantity of the parent is “independent” of the components.
 This means that the Inventory Quantity of the parent is not drawn from the components.
 The kit’s independence is maintained during sales as well.
 Sales of the kit will not reduce the inventory of components, and sales of components will not affect the inventory of the kits.

-This kit type is the only one for which the Inventory Available Quantity isn’t calculated automatically and the only kit that has Physical Quantity.
-Independent kits need to be Assembled in order to have any inventory at all.
+This kit type is the only one for which the Inventory Available Quantity isn’t calculated automatically and the only kit with Physical Quantity.
+Independent kits need to be Assembled to have any inventory at all.
 By assembling, you subtract the necessary units from the components and add units to the parent.
-Please see the Assemble & Disassemble Independent Kits section below for further information.
+See the Assemble & Disassemble Independent Kits section below for more information.

-Kit Products Fulfilled by Amazon (FBA) have to always be Independent.
-This is necessary in order to accurately keep track of kit inventory, especially when adding kits to FBA Inbound Shipments.
+Kit Products Fulfilled by Amazon (FBA) must be Independent.
+This is necessary to accurately keep track of kit inventory, especially when adding kits to FBA Inbound Shipments.

 Create Kits